 Built between 1515 and 1517, Curtea de Argeș Monastery is an Orthodox monastery, and it is considered one of the most important religious sites in Romania.

 It’s built in a Byzantine style, and it also serves as a necropolis for the Royal family of Romania.

 25 Densus Church

-Densus Church is the oldest stone church from Romania.
-It was built in its actual form in the 13th century, on the ruins of a 2nd-century Roman temple.
+Densus Church is the oldest stone church in Romania.
+It was built in its actual form in the 13th century on the ruins of a 2nd-century Roman temple.
 There were used stones from Sarmizegetusa Regia, the old Dacian settlement.

-Transalpina is the highest road in Romania, with the maximum altitude of 2145m.
-It offers beautiful view over Parang Mountains, an it passes close by to four mountain peaks over 2000m.
+Transalpina is the highest road in Romania, with a maximum altitude of 2145m.
+It offers a beautiful view over Parang Mountains, and it passes close by to four mountain peaks over 2000m.

 27 Biertan Village, Transylvania